raganwald-deprecated/homoiconic/2008-11-07/from_birds_that_compose_to_method_advice.markdown

 	end

-This cleanly separates the concern of logging from the mechanism of what teh methods actually do
+This cleanly separates the concern of logging from the mechanism of what the methods actually do

 > Although this is not the main benefit, method advice also works with methods defined in modules and the current class, not just superclasses.
 So in some ways it is even more flexible than Ruby's `super` keyword.